Disability pensions - ZUS

 - the causality of the incapacity for work or death with certain circumstances,

-- the inability to an independent existence,
+- the incapability to independent existence,

-- the suitability of vocational retraining.
+- the suitability of vocational retraining of the insured person.

-A person incapable of work means a person who has lost, completely or partly, their earning capacity due to a disturbance of body fitness, and for whom retraining does not promise the restoration of his or her earning capacity.
+The person incapable of work is a person who has lost, completely or partly, his/her earning capacity due to a disturbance of body fitness, and for whom retraining does not promise the restoration of earning capacity.

-|A pension in respect of a complete incapacity for work amounts to: |
+The disability pension in respect of a complete incapacity for work amounts to (a calculation basis):

-24% of the base amount,
+- 24% of the base sum,

 An accident at work means a sudden occurrence associated with work, arising out of an external cause and resulting in injury or death.